tayyabsaleem7756/ignicube/README.md

 ### Run daily triggers

-If you want to trigger your test run on particular or day by day you'll incorporate plan run with time in yml record.
+If you want to trigger your test run on particular or day by day you'll incorporate plan run with time in main.yml or can add new file in workflow folder .
 Additionally you'll be able alter browser setting as underneath

 ```yaml
 name: Cypress test (scheduled)